lanebny/mysql_client_at/README.md

 Auditing is handled by plugins that can be dynamically installed and removed at run-time .
 There can be multiple audit plugins installed at one time.
 Different audit tables may have different record layouts -- plugins compose INSERT statements based on the table definitions.
 For example, you might want to maintain a complete audit trail for certain critical functions, saving everything including parameter settings and results, while a routine audit might save only the statement name and time-of-day.

 The framework provides a number of ways to tag audit records to make searching easier.
 Any statement execution can include a comment, which will be included in any audit table that has a `comment` column.
-Also, you can group SQL statements together into `programs`, and record the program in the audit.
+Also, you can group SQL statements together into *programs*, and record the program in the audit.
 Programs can be nested.

 The `audit` SQL dictionary includes statements meant to be run from the SQL explorer, to allow interactive audit search.
 Here is an example of the `audit_summary` query:

 ![Audit Summary](https://github.com/lanebny/mysql_client_at/blob/master/image/audit_summary.png)

-##Testing##
+##Testing
-Testing for database applications starts with testable design, meaning basically a design that implements business functions as methods in libraries.
-Given a testable design, it is relatively easy to implement integration tests for business functions (tests that go against live databases), but not so easy to implement unit tests (tests that execute very quickly and don't require a database).
-Unit tests are important because they can be run any time, for example after every commit, so that side-effect bugs are caught as soon as they are introduced..
-MySQL Client AT
+Testing for database applications starts with testable design, basically meaning a design that houses business functions in libraries.
+Given libraries of business functions, it is relatively easy to produce integration tests (tests that go against live databases) by linking the libraries into a test framework like Google Test, but not so easy to implement unit tests (fast, focused tests that don't require a database).
+Unit tests are important because they can be run after every commit, so that side-effect bugs can be caught as soon as they are introduced.

+MySQL Client AT solves the unit-test problem by allowing you to re-run any successful integration test as a unit test.
+If you install the `capture` plugin when you run an integration test it will serialize statement executions into JSON files, which can then be used to run the same test without connecting to MySQL, by installing the `playback` plugin.
+The framework provides a Google Test fixture which allows you to run the same binary as an integration test or a unit test just by changing a command-line option.

 ##Other Features##